visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 To handle customer redirection handoffs, it is a best practice to use a three-way handoff giving the customer some assurance that their initial contact with someone is successfully handed off to the **Primary**.
 For example, for a call-in, it is a best practice to try a three-way call transfer.
-For developers with long standing relationships with key customers, such handoffs may be initially uncomfortable but an essential part of achieving the goals of this process.
+The propspect of redirecting friends and colleagues with whome some developers may have long standing relatinships may be initially uncomfortable.
+But it is important to recognize that this an essential part of achieving the goals of this process.

 If an active **Customer Response** issue cannot be resolved within the week of a **Primary**'s assignment, it gets handed off to the next week's **Primary**.
-Such handoffs shall be managed formally with a comment to the customer(s) and the next week's **Primary** and **Backup**.
+Such handoffs shall be managed formally with a comment (or email) to the customer(s) and the next week's **Primary** and **Backup** in the associated GitHub issue.
 The associated issue(s) in the **Customer Response** issues repository shall be re-assigned by the next week's **Primary** upon beginning their shift.

 Escalation
 ----------
-Customer response inquiries may escalate for a variety of reasons.
+**Customer Response** inquiries may escalate for a variety of reasons.
 The technical expertise or authority required may be beyond the **Primary**'s abilities or other difficulties may arise.
 For issues that the **Primary** does not quickly see a path to resolution, the **Backup** should be enlisted first.